Goya (TV series)

-Goya is a Pakistani drama serial first aired on ARY Digital in 2015.
+Goya is a Pakistani drama serial that first aired on ARY Digital in 2015.
 It was written by Syed Mohammad Ahmed, produced by Humayun Saeed, Shehzad Nasib and directed by Farrukh Faiz.
 It features Sana Javed and Osman Khalid Butt as leads.

 Plot summaray

-Rahat Hashmi is a powerful, wealthy man whose word is law for his son, Omar and he wants that his son even stand and sit on his willingness but things take a turn when Omar meets a local reporter, Mohini and falls for her.
+Rahat Hashmi is a powerful and wealthy man whose word is law for his son, Omar.
+Rahat wants that his son should even stand and sit per his wishes but things take a turn when Omar meets a local reporter, Mohini, and falls for her.